1. From humble beginnings

 Bourbon barrels, rum casks and sherry butts are among distillers’ favourite vessels for maturing whisky.
-Virgin oak casks impart more tannins and strong vanilla aromas which is why second hand casks, which offer milder flavours, are generally preferred.
+Virgin oak casks impart more tannins and strong vanilla aromas, which is why second hand casks, which offer milder flavours, are generally preferred.

 5. Three is a magic number

-Whisky casks are usually used up to three times after which point the wood is saturated with whisky.
+Whisky casks are usually used up to three times after which point the wood becomes saturated with whisky.
 This isn’t the end of the road however, with craft brewers and cider makers keen to pick up used whisky casks to impart flavours and aromas to their own products.
 And so the cycle begins again!